 When using signed URLs with resumable uploads to upload objects to your

-data is uploaded in the
+request.
+No data is uploaded in the

-POST request; instead, the request returns a session
+POST request; instead, the request returns

-URI which is used in subsequent
+a session URI which is used in subsequent

 PUT requests to upload data.
-Since the
+Since

-session URI is, in effect, an authentication token, the
+the session URI is, in effect, an authentication token, the

-PUT requests do not
+PUT requests do

-need to use the original signed URL.
+not need to use the original signed URL.
 This behavior allows the

 to be made by the server, avoiding the need for clients to have to deal with